syntro-opensource/silverstripe-elemental-bootstrap-baseitems/README.md

-This module provides DataObjects for sections in the [`syntro/silverstripe-elemental-bootstrap-collection`](https://github.com/syntro-opensource/silverstripe-elemental-bootstrap-collection) module and other, standalone modules.
+This module provides DataObjects for sections in the [`syntro/recipe-elemental-bootstrap`](https://github.com/syntro-opensource/recipe-elemental-bootstrap) recipe and other, standalone modules.

-It sets up a new base element, which is capable of handling color management for bootstrap blocks, establishes a templating namespace and uses a different controller template, suitable for full-width bootstrap based themes.
+It adds an extension to the base element, which anables handling color management for bootstrap blocks and uses a different controller template, suitable for full-width bootstrap based themes.
+An additional data object is provided as a base sub-element of a section, handling permissions and publishing.

 ## Requirements